Shashank-21/Emeritus-course-content/RA_17.1/task-02/guide.md

 **Testing Your Implementation:**

+- In the terminal, run the command `npm run start`
+- Open a separate terminal window
-Click on the 'TRY IT' button to test your code.
+- Click on the 'TRY IT' button to test your code.

 Try it instructions: